Top 12+1 Free Museums in Madrid

 The list with the top free museums in Madrid includes not just art museums but also other galleries offering interesting collections that help to understand the culture and development of Madrid.

-In the first section of this post, I have included the top 5 free museums in Madrid, which offer a permanent free entry for guests.
+In the first section of this post, I have included the top 5 free museums in Madrid which offer permanent free entry for guests.

-All these museums can be visited without charge on certain days and times.
-That is why in the second section of the post I have included the other 8 best museums in Madrid specifying the precise days and hours when they are complimentary.
+In the second section, you will find the other 8 best museums in Madrid specifying the precise days and hours when they are complimentary.

-Top 5 museums in Madrid with permanent free entry
+Top Museums in Madrid with permanent free entry

 From Tuesday to Sunday 10:00-20:00.